pizlonator/fil-c-website/source/pizlix.md

 - The Linux kernel needs to be built using two compilers.
 The "host" compiler is the [Fil-C compiler](compiler.html).
 So, there are minor changes in the userlevel parts of the Linux kernel and the exact commands used to invoke the build are a bit more verbose.

-Pizlix also includes a Post-LC 2 and Post-LC 3 phases that build some parts of [BLFS 12.2](https://www.linuxfromscratch.org/blfs/view/12.2/) plus enough to run Weston.
+Pizlix also includes a Post-LC 2, Post-LC 3, and Post-LC 4 phases that build some parts of [BLFS 12.2](https://www.linuxfromscratch.org/blfs/view/12.2/) plus enough to run Weston and GTK 4.